Disclosure:

 If you’re logged into the same Gmail account as your analytics account, the plugin could automatically retrieve the required analytics info.
 Otherwise, log into your account and get the measurement ID.
 Remember this code?
 Refer to this section in this post to get your measurement ID.

-Once you have completely connected the plugin, it will start populating its dashboard with your website traffic data and performance insight.
+Once you have connected the plugin, it will start populating its dashboard with your website traffic data and performance insight.

 You can even jump on your website page speed Insights performance score within the WordPress dashboard.

-Google Site Kit lets you see a holistic view of your site’s single session, both lab and field data (desktop and mobile) of your website page speed performance metrics and gives you helpful recommendations on how to improve.
+Google Site Kit lets you see a holistic view of your site’s single session, both lab and field data (desktop and mobile) of your website page speed performance metrics, and gives you helpful recommendations on how to improve.

-All in all, the Google Site Kit WordPress plugin is the most beginner-friendly way to install Google Analytics code and view the traffic data on a WordPress blog.
+The Google Site Kit WordPress plugin is the most beginner-friendly way to install Google Analytics code and view the traffic data on a WordPress blog.
 With the added features and benefits it brings, there is no doubt that this is the best way to insert your Google Analytics script and other Google tags into your WordPress site.

 Adding Google Analytics Code Manually